Blacksmoke16/posManager/README.md

   *  View fuel usage per day/week/month for all pos
   *  Hide POS to remvoe them from list and fuel usage numbers
   *  Add labels to pos to quickly filter between say reaction vs mining pos
+  *  Tell user that a pos might have a siphon

 ### Legend:
   * State is green:  POS is online and opperational